bryanlopezrr/Flix/README.md

 <img src="http://g.recordit.co/lPD1yNprhD.gif" width=250><br>

 ### Notes

-while working on part 2 of this app, I realized the value of version control and keeping track of your code changes.
+while working on part 2 of this app, I realized the value of version control and keeping track of your code base changes.
 I worked on a large portion of the project just to realize I had made a huge mistake and could no go back.
-I had to start the project from scratch and wasted a lot of time.
+I had to start the project from scratch.
+That was probably my biggest challenge. questions I was able to push through and gain some valuable knowldege.

 ---

 ## Flix Part 1